lemmingDev/ESP32-BLE-Gamepad/README.md

 Ensure you have Direct X 9 installed

 Gamepads desgined for Android use a different button mapping.
 This effects analog triggers, where the standard left and right trigger axes are not detected.
-Android calls the HID report for right trigger "GAS" and left trigger "BRAKE".
-Enabling the "Accelerator" and "Brake" simulation controls allows them to be used instead of right and left trigger.
+Android calls the HID report for right trigger `"GAS"` and left trigger `"BRAKE"`.
+Enabling the `"Accelerator"` and `"Brake"` simulation controls allows them to be used instead of right and left trigger.

 You might also be interested in:
 - [ESP32-BLE-Mouse](https://github.com/T-vK/ESP32-BLE-Mouse)